Brighton Launch is an exciting, innovative program designed for young adults with challenges who wish to continue learning and developing skills.

 The Launch program is based on our proprietary ‘Transition to Adulthood Skills Curriculum’ (TASC©), which provides a comprehensive and integrated approach to skill development in six key domains: Independent Living Skills, Workplace Skills & Career Development, Community Skills, Private Matters, Social Skills & Self Regulation, and Foundation Skills (Language, Literacy and Numeracy).

-All of our students are assigned a Chromebook, and we actively teach digital literacy skills for use both in the classroom and at home.
+All students are assigned a Chromebook, and we actively teach digital literacy skills for use both in the classroom and at home.

-Our developmental disabilities day programs run Monday to Friday, from September until the end of June, from 9:00 – 5:00 daily.
+Our developmental disabilities day program runs Monday to Friday, from September until the end of June, from 9:00 – 5:00 daily.
 We offer three different options to meet the needs of students and families:

 Comprehensive Full Time Program is designed for students wanting to focus on developing both Independent Living Skills and Work Experience skills though work placements.